How To Get A 700 Credit Score – And What That Can Do For You

 Let’s break down how to get a 700 credit score, how having this minimum score can help you, and the factors that go into determining your score.

 The term “credit score” is often used interchangeably with the term “FICO® Score,” which is a three-digit number that’s calculated based on various personal finance factors, such as your credit mix and payment history.
-You’ll find different types of credit scores out there, but a credit and FICO® Score are essentially both a method that lenders use to assess the creditworthiness of borrowers.
+You’ll find different types of credit scores out there, but a credit score and FICO® Score are both essentially a credit scoring model that lenders use to assess the creditworthiness of borrowers.

 A 700 credit score is considered a good score.
-Credit scores typically fall in a range of 300 to 850, with 300 being the lowest and 850 being a perfect score.
-On this spectrum, a 700 credit score is on the higher end and means the potential borrower has good credit and is considered to be very creditworthy.
+Credit scores range from 300 to 850, with 300 being the lowest and 850 being a perfect score.
+A 700 credit score is on the higher end of the spectrum and means the potential borrower has good credit and is very creditworthy.

 What Goes Into Determining A Credit Score?